A Goal is Not a Strategy

 Martin recently responded to a Twitter post in which the poster (Richard Hulse) expressed disappointment that there was not more reaction to his question on how strategy applies to natural monopolies as much as it does for “normal” businesses in competitive markets.

-The question was brilliantly answered by Roger is a very important one IMHO.
+The question is a very important one and was brilliantly answered by Roger.
 His response gave me pause to realize that many businesses that have a loyal customer base due, in the main, to convenience and/or high switching costs enjoy a kind of natural monopoly.

 As a consultant working in the public accounting domain, and I see many firms seeking to grow by acquisition and marketing rather than by innovating in ways to improve the value they deliver to their clients.
 They get away with this because their clients have high perceived switching costs not because they are delighted with the value received from the relationship.